kubernetes-sigs/alibaba-cloud-csi-driver/README.md

 Learn how to engage with the Kubernetes community on the [community page](https://kubernetes.io/community/).

-You can reach the maintainers of this project at the [Cluster Lifecycle SIG](https://github.com/kubernetes/community/tree/master/sig-cluster-lifecycle#cluster-lifecycle-sig).
+You can reach the maintainers of this project at the [Cloud Provider SIG](https://github.com/kubernetes/community/tree/master/sig-cloud-provider).

 ### Code of conduct